sandbox/ecipriano/run/scrivenproblem.c

 p[right] = dirichlet (0.);

-We declare the maximum and minimum levels of refinement, the \lambda parameter, the initial radius of the droplet, the growth constant, and additional post-processing variables.
+We declare the maximum and minimum levels of refinement, the initial radius, the growth constant, and additional post-processing variables.

 int maxlevel, minlevel = 5;